-Most of the Asian produced fabrics are not 100% cotton even if they are advertised as such.
+Most of the Asian-produced fabrics are not 100% cotton even if they are advertised as such.
 They use cheaper grades of cotton or mix the cotton with other fibres such as polyester to reduce the price.
-This is why the quality of counterfeit wax is far less than authentic fabrics.
+This is one reason why the quality of counterfeit wax is far less than authentic fabrics.

-On the other hand, original fabrics are made from pure, higher quality 100% cotton usually sourced locally in the same or neighbouring countries.
+On the other hand, authentic fabrics are made from pure, higher quality 100% cotton usually sourced locally in the same or neighbouring countries.

-The names of known manufactures may be spelt differently, for example ‘Disco’ instead of ‘Vlisco’.
+The names of known manufactures may be spelled differently, for example, ‘Disco’ instead of ‘Vlisco’.

-Also, don’t be fooled when you see words such as: ‘guaranteed’, ‘real’, ‘original, ‘superior’ and ‘deluxe’ on the fabric selvedge or on the stickers.
+Also, don’t be fooled when you see words such as: ‘guaranteed’, ‘real’, ‘original, ‘superior’, and ‘deluxe’ on the fabric selvage or on the stickers.

 We’ve also heard that if you lick the fabric the taste of the two is very different!